 Quarrying by use Of Channeling Machines

-In this method, the channeling machines are driven by steam, compressed air or electricity are used to make vertical or oblique grooves or channels on the rock mass, These machines make rapidly the grooves having length of about, 24 m, width of about 50 mm to 75 mm and depth of about 240 cm to 370 cm.
+In this method, the channeling machines are driven by steam, compressed air or electricity are used to make vertical or oblique grooves or channels on the rock mass, These machines make rapidly the grooves having a length of about, 24 m, a width of about 50 mm to 75 mm and depth of about 240 cm to 370 cm.
 The process consists of the following steps:

 - The channels are cut around the stone block which is to be removed from the rock mass.